On June 8th, 2015, Merseyside’s Police Commissioner officially launched a new package of care and support for those affected by crime in Merseyside.

 These services are:

-- An entirely new support service for victims of Child Sexual Exploitation – provided by Catch 22
+- Child Sexual Exploitation and Child Criminal Exploitation service - provided by Catch 22

-- A new serviced dedicated to supporting children and young people affected by Domestic Abuse - provided by Listening Ear
+- Domestic abuse service for young people - provided by Listening Ear

 Victim Care Merseyside website

 The final piece of the Victim Care Merseyside jigsaw is a dedicated victims’ website www.VictimCareMerseyside.org which provides a one-stop shop of information and advice.
 The website enables users to search for organisations by crime type or geographical area or both, so they can directly access the best organisations to help them, whether they report it to the police or not.